Census Dots

 Native American/Other

-Of the 626 places in Arkansas, New Blaine is the 453rd most populous.
+New Blaine is ranked the 288th most populous place in Arkansas, out of 625 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Blaine was ranked the 453rd most populous place in the 2020 Census.

 New Blaine's White Population